OrangeTux/orangetux.nl/content/post/develop_android_apps_with_docker.md

 this:

 ```
-$ docker run -it --priviliged -v $(pwd):/app -v /dev/bus/usb:/dev/bus/usb \
+$ docker run -it --privileged -v $(pwd):/app -v /dev/bus/usb:/dev/bus/usb \
     ugnb/ubuntu-cordova-android-build /bin/bash
 ```

 This command will start a container and mounts your (empty) code directory in it.
 It also mounts the USB device nodes from your host machine into the container.
-The `--priviliged` flag gives the container access to all devices.
+The `--privileged` flag gives the container access to all devices.
 This way the container can access your Android phone via the USB debugger.

 ## Create app